purpleidea/flabbergast/kws-vm.md

 KWS is the standard virtual machine for running Flabbergast programs on other virtual machines (e.g., CLR and JVM).
 It makes the following assumptions:

  - The target VM can cope with cyclic references between objects.
- - There is some kind of co-routine system such that evaluation can seem to block.
+ - There is some kind of scheduling system.
- - There is no need to box or unbox data.
+ - There is a type-based dynamic dispatch system.

 Obviously, if the target VM does not support these features, the target platform is still a reasonable choice if they can be emulated.
+The purpose of this VM is to make the Flabbergast compiler easier to implement, by pushing some of the repetitive code into KWS VM, and make it easier to target a new VM by having the KWS VM be more like the target VM.
+In particular, the KWS VM ensures:

+ - Everything is statically typed.
+ - Lookup semantics are encapsulated.

 The name of the VM is for the person who inspired it, not an acronym.

 ## Design

 The VM uses static single assignment with the note that variable resolution and errors can introduce non-local control flow.
-The KWS has the same types as the Flabbergast language with additional types:
+The KWS has a different set of types from the Flabbergast language:

- - a linked-list of tuples.
-The linked lists also have a _marked_ property.
-This is simply an extra bit of information used in lookup semantics.
+ - an integer (`Int`), as in the Flabbergast language.
+ - a floating point number (`Float`), as in the Flabbergast language.
+ - a Boolean (`Bool`), as in the Flabbergast language.
+ - a string (`Str`), as in the Flabbergast language.
+ - a map (`Map`), where keys are strings and values are any type.
- - a set of strings.
+ - a linked-list of maps (`List`).
- - the iterator type.
-This iterates over the contents of a set.
- - a function.
-All functions have the same type: they take a list of tuples (the context) and return a value.
- - the null-family type.
+ - the null-family type (`NullFamily`).
 Note that there are two distinct null values: `Null` and `Continue`.

-All operations are assumed to not mutate the arguments except those ending in `_APPEND`.
-The special type `Flabbergast` is used to denote any of the types in the Flabbergast language, excluding the additional ones.
+These are distinct from the empty list.
+ - a function pointer (`Function`_n_).
+This is a function pointer of arity _n_.
+ - a promise (`Promise`).
+That is a closure with a memorised answer.

+Most operations do not mutate values, unless explicitly specified.
 Types marked with `*` must be constant (i.e., specified at compile-time, not run-time).

+The VM uses single static assignment.
+Unlike most SSA, there are no phi nodes are paths are not permitted to merge again; each basic block must end in a terminal instruction.

 The self-hosting Flabbergast compiler generates a compiler in a language that then emits instructions in the target VM format.
 The self-hosting compiler requires some other facilities beyond what is described here in order to generate the target compiler.
 These are described in the self-hosting compiler and include, principally, the parser.

+## Functions and Flow Control

+The VM has a scheduler capable of executing functions.
+Functions always terminate and provide the exit scenarios: return or fail.
+Every function has one or more listeners, that is, other functions which rely on the result of this function.

+Each function may take typed arguments and there can be multiple implementations of a function with different types of arguments, though the number must be the same.
+Each function has a basic block for a body.
+All functions, theoretically, return a value, but the type is not specified as it is implied by the basic blocks and different basic blocks need not return the same type.
+Each signature of a function must be distinct (i.e., no two signatures may have the same types in the same order).
+No signature may request a promise.
+The scheduling system must evaluate the promise and then dispatch based on the type of the result from the promise.

+    foo
+    (x : Int, y : Float) {
+     t = int_const(2)
+     a = int_mul(x, t)
+     b = int_flt(a)
+     c = flt_max(b, y)
+     return(c)
+    }
+    (x : Int, y : Int) {
+     t = int_const(2)
+     a = int_mul(x, t)
+     b = int_max(a, y)
+     return(b)
+    }

+## Basic Blocks

+Each basic block, denoted by `{ ... }` must end in a terminal operation, as follows.
+A block cannot directly join back to another flow.

+### Return Value
+Passes control to the listeners and provide the value given as an argument.

+    return(value)

+If the value is a promise, it is evaluated and that value is returned instead (i.e., tail-call).

-### Pseudo-blocking
+### Raise an Error
-In general, each operation in the virtual machine will complete immediately.
-However, some functions rely on values not yet computed.
-Therefore, they will block until the operation completes.
-The VM is therefore encouraged to pause the executing code and continue when the operation is complete.
-This is where the co-routine system is needed.
-There is no interaction between code other than during pseudo-blocking operations and the `return` operation; therefore KWS VM is trivially parallelisable.
+Produce a user-visible error message.
+The listeners must never execute.

+    error(message : Str)

 ## Operations

 Below defines the behaviour for each operation in the VM.
-Pseudo-blocking functions are marked with _PB_.

 ### Boolean Branch
-Branch to the provided label if the provided condition is true.
+Perform the block specified if the condition is true.

-    bool_br(cond: Bool, label)
+    bool_br(cond: Bool) { ... }

+### Select Value
+Select value based on Boolean.
+This is generic over the type `T`.

+    r : T = bool_choose(cond : Bool, true_value : T, false_value : T)

 ### Boolean False Constant
 Set the result to Boolean false.